 Board games can be more easily accessed in a cabinet when you install wide sliding shelves:

-I love to store board games on hanging shelves in a closet:
+Got some space on a closet rod?
+I love to store board games on hanging shelves:

-If your kids’ play area has enough space, consider an activity table with storage for board games to keep everything in one convenient location:
+If your kids’ play area has enough space, consider an activity table with storage for board games, arts and crafts, or puzzles to keep everything in one convenient location:

 The perfect way to organize a craft station!
 This organizer neatly stores small supplies like glitter pens, buttons, beads and more in a fun and easy-to-access carousel.